The River Beneath the Pain

 Pain Reprocessing Therapy is an evidence-based, mind/body approach to recovering from chronic pain.
 It is a process of retraining the brain to respond to signals from the body properly, breaking the chronic pain cycle.

-When the brain is in a state of chronic hyper-vigilance, acute stressors can trigger emotions that our brain and nervous system perceive as too threatening for you to feel.
+When the brain is in a state of constant high alert, acute stressors can trigger emotions that our brain and nervous system perceive as too threatening for you to feel.
 This process often turns on the pain signals, and the fear evoked from the pain feeds into a reinforcing loop of pain and fear.
-All of this happens beneath our conscious awareness.
+All of this happens beneath our conscious awareness, and becomes more automatic over time.

 * Click the "learn" tab and scroll down to read more about the neuroscience of chronic pain.